nrwl/nx/docs/shared/update.md

 ## Updating Other Dependencies

 Nx does not handle updating the dependencies that Nx did not add.
 Please refer to those projects for the best updating strategy.

-## Using Angular CLI Update

-The `nx migrate` command uses the same migrations as `ng update`.
-You can use either command to update your workspace.

-The difference is that `nx migrate` gives you a lot more control over what gets installed, what migrations run, etc..
-This is often needed for mid-size or large projects, where `ng-update` falls short.